mclawges22/PearlHacksMentors/README.md

 PearlHacksMentors
 =================

-This will be a Django app that introduces the awesome mentors coming to Pearl Hacks!
+This is a Django app that introduces the awesome mentors coming to Pearl Hacks!

 Our mentors have graciously shared this information with us, please to not fork or duplicate elsewhere.